 A GROWING TREND

 One thing that unites digital nomads as their name implies, is their reliance on technology.
-They can work when and where they want thanks to the internet and a proliferation of cloud-based tools.
+They can work when and where they want thanks to the internet and a proliferation of Hybrid Cloud Solutions.
 Their toolbox may include online and video chat services, content creation tools, cloud-based storage and online services such as Airbnb and Google’s ITA Matrix flight-finding program.

 The growth of supportive services, such as coworking spaces, online talent marketplaces and job sites, digital nomad tour services and online information sites such as Nomad List, which offers data including the cost of living in various locales, along with abundance of low-cost airlines, have helped the trend grow.
 And the trend shows no signs of slowing down, with more people valuing their lifestyle and companies offering increased flexibility to attract and retain workers.
 Aging Baby Boomers will continue to ‘unretire’ and work past the traditional retirement age.
 Millennials will continue to flock to this lifestyle, inspired by the opportunity to pursue their travel interests while working.
 And older Gen Xs are reaching the stage where traveling while working is becoming more viable.

 Moreover, the future looks bright: 5G appears to be just around the corner and with virtual reality applications like Facebook Spaces entering the market, we may even see 3D versions of our bosses out on the beach in Thailand with us.